Dirty COW: Remedies and recourse

 At the dawn of its discovery, anyone using a machine running Linux was susceptible to the exploit.
 The exploit has no preventative work around, the only cure is a patch or running a newer version which is not vulnerable anymore.
-Linus Torvalds committed a patch on October 18, 2016, acknowledging that it was an old vulnerability he had attempted to fix eleven years ago.
+Linus Torvalds committed a patch on October 18, 2016, acknowledging that it was an old vulnerability he had attempted to fix eleven years prior.
 Some distributors provide patches, such as Canonical, who provided a live patch.
 In the absence of a patch, there are a few mitigation technologies including SystemTap, and very little security from SELinux or AppArmor.
 Antivirus software has the potential to detect elevated permissions attacks, but it cannot prevent the attack.
 When given the opportunity, the safest route is to upgrade the Linux kernel to the following versions: